Running a ModelKit as a Docker container

 , which is a small LLM we can run locally.

-To get the llama.cpp container for this ModelKit, we'll add /llama-cpp
+For example, to get the llama.cpp container for this ModelKit, we'll add /llama-cpp

 before the colon and tag name: